 Reading is the key that unlocks the curriculum and so if children are given the opportunity to relate reading for pleasure to all areas of the curriculum, it will help them to understand the relevance of subjects to the real world.

-At Rockmount every child from Year 2 upwards starts the day with a 25 minute guided reading session.
+At Rockmount every child from Year 2 to Year 4 starts the day with a 25 minute guided reading session.
 Guided reading gives the teacher and teaching assistant a chance to work closely with small groups of pupils who should be at a similar stage in their reading.
 Texts are carefully chosen and may be selected to support a topic or assessment focus and to enable challenging and in-depth discussion.
 Children are told their reading targets and are expected to read at home every day and to comment in their home/school reading contact books.